DHI/mikeio/QA_STRATEGY.md

 # MIKE IO QA Strategy

-**Audience:** MIKE IO developers and DHI Head of Product QA.
 **Scope:** Current practice.
 This document codifies what we do today, not what we aspire to do.

 ## Context

 MIKE IO began as a research project and has only been on stable funding for around two years (since 2024).
-The practices below reflect a deliberate maturation from research-grade towards production-grade, but the project is not yet uniformly Level 3 across the [Northstar Quality Maturity Framework](#) dimensions.
+The practices below reflect a deliberate maturation from research-grade towards production-grade.
 We describe the current state honestly; gaps are named rather than hidden.

 ## What MIKE IO is, for QA purposes